freitasgouvea/brownie-strategy-mix/README.md

-# Yearn Strategy Truffle (Javascript)
+# Yearn Strategy JS (Truffle and Javascript)

 !!!
 UNDER DEVELOPMENT !!!!

-Yearn Strategy Smart Contract with Truffle suit and tests.
+Yearn Strategy Smart Contract for interact with Yearn Vaults with Truffle suite and tests.

 This project was forked from https://github.com/yearn/brownie-strategy-mix (brownie-python)